wuqy052/wuqy052.github.io/content/project_learning/OL_ASD/index.md

 ## Observational Learning

 We learn about the world by observing others and inferring from social cues.
 Two strategies are typically involved during observational learning:
-1. Goal emulation: inferring others’ goals and choosing actions based on that inference
+1. **Goal emulation**: inferring others’ goals and choosing actions based on that inference
-2. Action imitation: directly copying observed actions without inferring goals
+2. **Action imitation**: directly copying observed actions without inferring goals

 In this study, over 1,000 online participants completed a task designed to dissociate these two strategies.